A Local's Guide to Travel in the Cyclades Islands

 The island is nearly circular in shape and has seventy-four beaches all around its shoreline.
 The vast number of beaches are varied in their appearance and characteristics including beaches with pebbles, rocks and golden sand as well.

-The large number of beaches and the relaxed island living is the main reason Serifos is visited, mostly by Greeks that wish to experience a more authentic and less cosmopolitan escape.
+The large number of beaches and the relaxed island living is the main reason to visit, and it's mostly Greeks who come, looking for a more authentic and rustic escape.

 Serifos unquestionably boasts one of the Cyclades' most untamed landscapes, with alternating mountain ranges, lush valleys, and both secluded and wide-open bays.